 • Proactively implement GHG inventory management system and evaluate possible mechanisms to reduce GHG emissions, to advocate the government's blueprint for promoting the "2050 Net Zero Emissions" path.

-• The Company will continue to observe the evalue relocations of industrial supply chains and the evolution of extreme climate.
+• The Company will continue to observe the relocations of industrial supply chains and the evolution of extreme climate.

 Medium to long-term: